-James A. Schoeneck, age 59, has served on our board of directors since April 2010.
-He joined Depomed, Inc., a pharmaceutical company, as a director in 2007 and became President and Chief Executive Officer of Depomed in April 2011, serving until March 2017.
-From 2005 until he joined Depomed, Inc., in April 2011, Mr. Schoeneck was Chief Executive Officer of BrainCells Inc., a privately-held biopharmaceutical company.
-Prior to joining BrainCells Inc., he served as Chief Executive Officer of ActivX BioSciences, a development stage biotechnology company.
-Mr. Schoeneck's pharmaceutical experience also includes three years as President and Chief Executive Officer of Prometheus Laboratories Inc., a pharmaceutical and diagnostics company.
+James A. Schoeneck, age 60, has served on our board of directors since April 2010.
+Mr. Schoeneck was Chief Executive Officer of Depomed, Inc., a commercial specialty pharmaceutical company, from 2011 until 2017, and joined the Board of Depomed in 2007.
+In addition, from 2015 to March 2018, Mr. Schoeneck served on the board of directors of AnaptysBio, Inc. From 2005 until 2007, he was Chief Executive Officer of BrainCells, Inc., a privately-held biopharmaceutical company.
+Prior to joining BrainCells, Inc., he served as Chief Executive Officer of ActivX BioSciences, Inc., a development-stage biotechnology company.
+Mr. Schoeneck's pharmaceutical experience also includes three years as President and Chief Executive Officer of Prometheus Laboratories Inc., a pharmaceutical and diagnostics products company.
 Prior to joining Prometheus, Mr. Schoeneck spent three years as vice president and General Manager, Immunology, at Centocor, Inc. (now Janssen Biotech, Inc.), a biotechnology company, where he led the development of Centocor's commercial capabilities.
-His group launched Remicade ® , became one of the world's largest pharmaceutical products.
+His group launched Remicade®, which became one of the world's largest pharmaceutical brands.
 Earlier in his career, he spent 13 years at Rhone-Poulenc Rorer, Inc. (now Sanofi), a pharmaceutical company, serving in various sales and marketing positions of increasing responsibility.
-Mr. Schoeneck holds a B.S. in Education from Jacksonville State University.
+Mr. Schoeneck holds a Bachelor of Science degree in Education from Jacksonville State University.
 We believe that Mr. Schoeneck is qualified to serve on our board of directors because of his extensive management experience in biotechnology.